Best Tomato Soup Recipe

 1) Cook it uncovered until some of the moisture cooks off and it thickens.

-2) Add a combination of 1 TBS water and 1 TBS flour or cornstarch and cook uncovered.
+2) Add a combination of 1 Tablespoon water and 1 Tablespoon flour or cornstarch and cook uncovered.

-3) Add 1 to 2 TBS of tomato paste and cook until thickened.
+3) Add 1 to 2 Tablespoons of tomato paste and cook until thickened.

 How do you make tomato soup less acidic?

-Full-fat dairy like cream or half and half helps reduce the acidity of tomato soup.
+Full-fat dairy like cream or half and half helps reduce the acidity.

 Best Homemade Tomato Soup Recipe